 This sweet n sticky slow cooker Hawaiian chicken is a delicious dish that goes great on a bed of rice.

-If you love sweet dishes then this is for you.
-It has an amazing sauce that combines pineapple juice, soy, ketchup, brown sugar and honey.
-This gives you a lovely rich sauce that will have you going back for seconds.
-To finish it all off we include some chunky vegetables with of course the chicken.
+If you love sweet dishes, then this is for you.
+It has a fantastic sauce that combines pineapple juice, soy, ketchup, brown sugar, and honey.
+This combination gives you a lovely rich sauce that will have you going back for seconds.
+To finish it all off, we include some chunky vegetables with of course the chicken.

 This dish is leftover friendly so you can keep any leftovers in either the fridge or freezer.
-If you’re just storing it in the fridge then it will last a couple of a days.
+If you’re just storing it in the fridge, then it will last a couple of days.
 When you go to reheat the dish, I recommend using the microwave or a hot oven.

 One thing to be aware of with slow cooker chicken recipes is that the chicken does tend to be on the dry side of things by the end of cooking.
-If you love moist succulent chicken then you may be disappointed cooking chicken in a slow cooker.
-With that said, I haven’t really had much issue with “dry” chicken, especially if I’m using thigh chicken meat.
+If you love moist, succulent chicken, then you may be disappointed cooking chicken in a slow cooker.
+With that said, I haven’t had many issues with “dry” chicken, especially if I’m using thigh chicken meat.

-If you love to see things done visually then be sure to check out the video above.
+If you love to see things done visually, then be sure to check out the video below.
 It will take you through all the steps to making this delicious slow cooker recipe.

 Slow Cooker Hawaiian Chicken Recipe

 - 1 onion, cut into chunks

 - 1 red bell pepper, cut into chunks

 - 1 tsp. ginger, crushed